jax-ml/jax/docs/tutorials/jit-compilation.md

 %timeit g(10, 20)
 ```

-This is because {func}`jax.jit` introduces some overhead itself.
-Therefore, it usually only saves time if the compiled function is complex and you will run it numerous times.
+This is because {func}`jax.jit` introduces some overhead itself, and so it usually only saves time if the compiled function is nontrivial, or if you will run it numerous times.
 Fortunately, this is common in machine learning, where we tend to compile a large, complicated model, then run it for millions of iterations.

-Generally, you want to jit the largest possible chunk of your computation; ideally, the entire update step.
+Generally, you want to JIT-compile the largest possible chunk of your computation; ideally, the entire update step.
 This gives the compiler maximum freedom to optimise.

 ## JIT and caching